Accommodation and wedding venues in County Carlow

 Standing at the front of the house looking to our left at the beautiful landscape.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com

-Originally a castle would have been built in the location on the River Barrow to guard the area.
-From the house one can see Mount Leinster and the Blackstairs Mountains.
-The current owner, Morgan Kavanagh, can trace his ancestry back to the rather notorious Dermot MacMurrough (Diarmait mac Murchadha in Irish), who “invited the British in to Ireland” or rather, asked for help in protecting his Kingship.
+The current owner Morgan Kavanagh can trace his ancestry back to the notorious Dermot MacMurrough (Diarmait mac Murchadha in Irish), who “invited the British in to Ireland” or rather, asked for help in protecting his Kingship.
 The MacMurroughs, or Murchadhas, were Celtic kings of Leinster.
 “MacMurrough” was the title of an elected Lord.
-Dermot pledged an oath of allegiance to King Henry II of Britain and the Norman “Strongbow,” or Richard de Clare, Earl of Pembroke, came to Ireland to fight alongside Dermot MacMurrough against Dermot’s enemies.
+Dermot pledged an oath of allegiance to King Henry II of Britain.
+The Norman “Strongbow,” or Richard de Clare, 2nd Earl of Pembroke, came to Ireland to fight alongside Dermot MacMurrough against Dermot’s enemies.
 As a reward, Dermot MacMurrough offered Strongbow the hand of his daughter Aoife.
+This was less a love match than a chance to become the next King of Leinster.
 Succeeding generations of MacMurrough family controlled the area, maintaining their Gaelic traditions.

 We gathered with a few others to wait outside the front of the house for our tour guide on a gloriously sunny day in July 2019.
 Some of the others seemed to be staying at the house.
 For weddings there is accommodation in the house and also five Victorian cottages.
 We did not get to see these in the tour but you can see them on the website.
 Unfortunately our tour guide was not a member of the family but she was knowledgeable about the house and its history.

-The current house was built originally as a three storey square house, in 1731, incorporating part of an old castle.
-We can gather that this was the date of completion of the house from a carved date stone.
-It was built for Morgan Kavanagh, according to the Borris House website, a descendent of Charles MacMurrough Kavanagh.
-[3] It was damaged in the 1798 Rebellion and rebuilt and altered by Richard and William Vitruvius Morrison into what one can see today.
+The house was damaged in the 1798 Rebellion and rebuilt and altered by Richard and William Vitruvius Morrison around 1813 into what one sees today.
 According to Edmund Joyce in his book Borris House, Co.
-Carlow, and elite regency patronage, it was Walter Kavanagh who commissioned the work, which was taken over by brother Thomas when Walter died in 1818.
+Carlow, and elite regency patronage, it was Walter Kavanagh, grandson of the aforementioned Brian (d.
+1741) who commissioned the work, which was taken over by brother Thomas (1767-1837) when Walter died in 1818.
 [4].
 The Morrisons gave it a Tudor exterior although as Mark Bence-Jones points out in his Guide to Irish Country Houses, the interiors by the Morrisons are mostly Classical.

 Borris House, July 2019.
 Photograph © Jennifer Winder-Baggot, www.irishhistorichouses.com